mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 [![Pipeline](/assets/blog2-a-pipeline-run-success.png "Pipeline")]()

 ## Important considerations

-Before you embark on your journey, you need to review the following details.
+🚨 Before you embark on your journey, you need to review the following details. 🚨

 ### Gitlab CICD and Container Registry

 * The community edition is quite feature rich thus requires considerable compute and storage resources.
-* Considerable technical debt will be incurred if you choose to use Self signed certificates when setting up your Gitlab server and container registry.
+* *Considerable* technical debt will be incurred if you choose to use Self signed certificates when setting up your Gitlab server and container registry.
 * Gitlab supports [Let's Encrypt](https://letsencrypt.org/) certificates and you can use the [certbot](https://certbot.eff.org/) tool to create certificates for your deployment.

 ### Kubernetes and Openshift

-* I have not deployed Kubernetes storage in this demo setup and I have gotten away with `emptyDir`.
-But a more robust deployment could be configured with persistent volume claims.
+* I have not deployed Kubernetes storage as part of this demonstration but I have gotten away with using the `emptyDir` storage.
+But a more robust deployment should have been configured with persistent volume claims.

 For further information refer to [Configuring Storage for Runners](https://docs.gitlab.com/runner/executors/kubernetes/#configure-volume-types)

-* It is best to run un-privileged containers in Openshift, but you can provide increase permissions by passing higher privilege secuirty context to the runner service account with the role base access control mechanism.
+* It is best to run un-privileged containers in Openshift, but if you need to run the pods with higher privileges you can do so by associating a higher privilege security context to the gitlab runner service account using role base access controls.

 * If you setup runners through the marketplace community operator, there may be cases when the gitlab runner operator is not available.
-This can occur if you are on the latest versions of Openshift.
+This can occur if you are on the latest version of Openshift and the community operator has not been published for that version.

 ## Troubleshooting Section

+The gitlab console provides a debug console where you can review the pipeline logs to validate if the correct runner image is being used for your job and conduct other troubleshooting.

+### Insufficient resource or other scheduling issues

-* In some cases pipeline jobs can fail due to insufficient resources or other technical glitches.
+* In some cases, pipeline jobs can fail due to insufficient resources or other technical glitches.

 ```bash
 Running with gitlab-runner 17.7.0 (3153ccc6)